myllynen/rhel-sap-automation/README.md

 ## Quick Example

-To prepare and verify RHEL, setup SAP HANA, setup SAP HANA HSR, and setup Pacemaker for SAP HANA, run the playbook as follows.
+To prepare and verify RHEL, setup SAP HANA, setup SAP HANA HSR, and setup Pacemaker for SAP HANA, run the playbooks as follows.
 This example expects that basics like SSH keys and sudo to be configured and SAP HANA and SAP Host Agent installation files to be found from the expected locations.

 Each playbook contains installation specific settings that should be adjusted as needed.
-Since some of the playbook may reboot nodes the playbook are executed from a separate Control Node.
+Since some of the playbooks may reboot nodes the playbook are executed from a separate Control Node.

 ```